Portfolios

 Nhu Xuan Hua’s photographs defy easy interpretation.
 A woman sings karaoke in a shining, armored gown.
 An archival wedding photograph is beguilingly redacted, dress and suit visible but the bodies of husband and wife absent contours.
-A black dog gazes out the entrance of a temple—whom, or what, is it guarding?
+A black dog gazes out the entrance of a temple—who, or what, is it guarding?
 Even the simplest image is limned with story; we sense it the way we remember our dreams upon waking.
 Hua’s powerful narrative vision shines through in the clarity of her photographs, which unfold like time passing in slow motion.

 Born in Paris to Vietnamese immigrant parents, Hua grew up within a French culture that prized assimilation as a mode of survival.
 It wasn’t until after finishing her studies in photography at the Lycée Auguste Renoir Paris in 2011 and moving to London that Hua was confronted with the question of her origins.
 “Not enough answers were given by my family,” she tells me.
 “Because when you start asking questions, they say, ‘Why, why are you asking, the past belongs to the past.’”
 In 2016, Hua traveled to Vietnam, beginning an ongoing process of reconnection that has shaped her body of work.